wkarnchanapee/billys-atp-journal/README.md

-people would get hurt most likely. maybe it would be funny can the players move about? is the goal to hit the board or the player? if the player is hurt he cant move, now you can score easy points you’ve basically made a fps game. oh
+people would get hurt most likely. maybe it would be funny can the players move about?

+is the goal to hit the board or the player? if the player is hurt they cant move, now you can score easy points you’ve basically made a fps game.

+oh

 ---